SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/index.md

 There are three different types of selections in SuperOffice CRM:

-* [Static selection][7], which contain only the members you have added manually or via Find.
+* [Static selection][7], which contains only the members you have added manually or via Find.
 * [Dynamic selection][8], which will always be updated automatically with members that match the selection criteria.
 * [Combined selection][9], which is a combination of two existing selections.